-Council committee a committee established by a Council comprising of delegated functions to member a person other than a Councillor or member of staff of a
+Council committee a committee established by a Council comprising of improvement committee.

+Councillors, staff or other persons that the Council has delegated functions to and the Council's audit, risk and member a person other than a Councillor or member of staff of a improvement committee.